keelback-code/odd-art-history/README.md

 * The Odd Resources page will provide further non-academic information

-**A first time visitor who is already interested in the field and comes to the site looking for something different to the usual academic information:**
+**A first time visitor who is already interested in the field and comes to the site looking for something different to the usual academic information (in addition to the above testing for a first-time user):**

 *I want to view sources for information if needed*